ZeroAlvein/Gdevelop-Extensions/AutoTile/README.md

 Tile atlas/atlas image - image containing all your tilesets
 Tile data - ID's and position of all your tiles on your tilemap object

+## Table of stupidity
+- Section 1.1 Creating our tileset
+- Section 1.2 Reducing our tileset
+- Section 1.3 Creating inner corners
+- Section 1.4 Creating tileset from only center tile
+- Section 1.5 Adjusting our tileset
+- Section 1.6 Understand which sub tile is what part of actual tile
+- Section 1.7 Side view (platformer) tilesets
+- Section 1.8 Known limitations
+- Section 2.1 Multiple tilesets in atlas image
+- Section 2.2 Propper size
+- Section 3.1 Setting up tilemap object
+- Section 3.2 Adding and setting up AutoTile extension to tilemap object
+- Section 4.1 Managing our tilemap via events sheet
+- Section 4.2 Painting our tiles
+- Section 4.3 Switching tilesets ingame
+- Section 5.1 Saving/Loading our tilemap tiles to/from JSON file
+- Section 5.2 Saving/Loading our tilemap tile data to and from storage
+- Section 6.1 Connecting tilesets paramter in create tile action
+- Section 6.1 using two tilesets to fake height

 Ok let's go.

 # Section 1.1 Creating our tileset